 This nest is 175 feet up a huge Douglas fir on the 10th green of the Sandpiper Golf course at Pretty Estates Resort in Harrison Mills, British Columbia (site of the Fraser Valley Bald Eagle Festival).
 The 2 pan-tilt-zoom (PTZ) cams also show the eagle activity on the Chehalis-Harrison Flats to the northeast (the resort is on the west side of the Harrison River, just before it joins the Fraser River).
 2013 was the first year Hancock Wildlife Foundation had a camera in this nest, and David Hancock’s research suggests that the pair we watched originally moved from the next territory over when licensed utility construction led to the removal of their former nest.
-As of early 2018, we have watched the pair successfully raise 6 eaglets.
-We are not sure what this year may bring – the male disappeared last year, partway through the nesting season (both chicks fledged successfully, though there were some rocky days along the way), and the original female disappeared in 2018, two days after her only chick with the new male died.
+As of early 2018, we had watched that pair successfully raise 6 eaglets.
+We are not sure what 2019 may bring – the original male disappeared in 2017, partway through the nesting season (both chicks fledged successfully, though there were some rocky days along the way), and the original female disappeared in 2018, two days after her only chick with the new male died.
 The new male was an attentive father, and he now has a new mate so we are hoping to see this new couple raise chicks this year.
 The original female usually laid her eggs in early April, but other pairs are as much as a month earlier, so we don’t know when eggs might appear in 2019.

 Harrison Mills North